matt2ology/mgmt117-business-ethics-and-society/paper-01-project/team-bandi-unethical-crunch-of-employees.md

 Forecast statement:
 If game development studios continue to perpetuate unreasonable demands on developers, exacerbating unethical behaviors and conflicts with human nature, the industry will witness a perpetuation of toxic work environments, continued imposition of excessive work hours, and a continued decline in the quality of products.
 By examining these issues, we gain valuable insights into the importance of ethical leadership and employee well-being in the game development industry.

+Ethical frameworks provide guidelines for organizations to cultivate ethical behavior, create a positive work culture, and align their practices with fundamental aspects of human nature.
+The mismanagement at Team Bondi, as stated in the thesis, exacerbated unethical behaviors within the organization and conflicted with human nature.